 Police have charged a man with driving in excess of 50 km/h over the posted speed limit this morning.

-A 23-year-old man was ticketed for stunting under the Motor Vehicle Act, a charge that is automatically laid when a vehicle is travelling more than 50 km/h over the speed limit.
+A 25-year-old man was ticketed for stunting under the Motor Vehicle Act, a charge that is automatically laid when a vehicle is travelling more than 50 km/h over the speed limit.
 In addition, the man was suspended from driving for seven days and the vehicle he was driving was seized and impounded.
-The man was also ticketed for Failing to pass on the left-hand lane to overtake vehicle.

 The fine in Nova Scotia for stunting is $2,422.50 and six points are assigned to the driver’s record.

 In a continued effort to address traffic safety issues and educate citizens on the rules of the road, our officers focus on speed enforcement.
 We all have a role to play in keeping our roads safe.
 If you see someone driving dangerously, report it to police by calling 911.